Last Updated on

 But please, also think realistically.

 With all the uncertainty we are all facing, who knows what the future of work will look like.
-Companies are still laying off employees.
+Many companies are still laying off employees.
 Few people truly have job security.

 Businesses might have every intention of re-opening – but many are unfortunately going to have to close, downsize, or restructure.
 Not everyone is going to return to their previous jobs.

-When hiring does start up again, the competition is going to be incredibly steep.
-You may have to reapply and compete for your old job.
+When hiring does start up again, the job hunting competition is going to be incredibly steep.
+You may have to reapply and compete for your old job with your former employer.
 And unfortunately, you might not be the strongest candidate.
 Or, like in my case, they may have to hire someone else instead of you due to policies or regulations.

 The reality is no one knows what is going to happen.